2600hz/docs-sysadmin/doc/intro/number-lifecycle.md

   d.
 When a number is reserved the new assignment is added to the history of assignments.

-7. A flagged account can create a reserved number of type `wnm_local`.
+7. A flagged account can create a reserved number of type `knm_local`.
 These numbers can only be acquired and managed by the creating account or a descendant.

 8. E911 assignments will be maintained, if present.